 Any commercial fishing vessel that harvests king mackerel in the Gulf, Mid-Atlantic, or South Atlantic EEZ must have a valid limited-access federal king mackerel permit.
-Moreover, any vessel that harvests king mackerel with a gillnet in the Southern Zone of the South Atlantic EEZ, which extends from the North Carolina/South Carolina border to Dade/Monroe county line, must have also have a king mackerel gillnet permit on board.
 From 2014 through 2018, an annual average of 683 or approximately 47% of the permitted vessels landed the species in the Mid-Atlantic or South Atlantic regions (Table 3.3.1).

 Table 3.3.1.
-Number and percent of permitted vessels with king mackerel landings in the Mid- Atlantic or South Atlantic Pagings, 2014, 2019.
+Number and percent of permitted vessels with king mackerel landings in the Mid- Atlantic or

-South Atlant ic Regions, 2014-2018.
+South Atlantic Regions, 2014-2018.